axelarnetwork/axelar-cgp-sui/README.md

 ## Installation

-Install Sui as shown [here](https://docs.sui.io/guides/developer/getting-started/sui-install)
+Install Sui as shown [here](https://docs.sui.io/guides/developer/getting-started/sui-install).
+We recommend using the pre-built binaries from the [Sui releases](https://github.com/MystenLabs/sui/releases) page.
+The version of Sui that should be used can be found [here](./version.json).

 Install node.js 18+